Homeless Voters and Those Wishing Confidentiality

 Voting If Concerned for Personal Safety

-may choose not to register to vote because they don't feel safe disclosing
+Some may not want to register to vote because they don't feel safe disclosing their home address.